How Does WP STAGING Handles WordPress Migration?

 4. wpstgtmp_options is replacing wp_options

 That’s it.
-After reloading your live site, you will see that all plugin and theme settings are migrated to the live site.
+After reloading your live site, you will see that all plugins and theme settings are migrated to the live site.

-I hope this article gives you a good overview of how WP Staging is working behind the scenes.
+I hope this article gives you a good overview of how WP Staging works behind the scenes.

 If you like this article, please share it with your friends and colleagues.